CloudNativeWales/Meetops/Blog/001_OURFIRSTMEETUP.md

 #### [James Rawlings](https://twitter.com/jdrawlings)
 [Jenkins X](https://twitter.com/jenkinsxio) / [CloudBees](https://twitter.com/CloudBees)

 There were a number of announcements in KubeCon EU 2018.
 One announcement which we felt had the most buzz about was Jenkins X!
-Jenkins X is a CI/CD solution for modern cloud applications on Kubernets.
+Jenkins X is a CI/CD solution for modern cloud applications on Kubernetes.
 James is one of the main contributors to the Jenkins X open source project and he delighted the audience with his talk Jenkins X and its integration with Kubernetes.

+James started with a brief introduction into what Kubernetes is, its benefits and how it helps with container orchestration.
+He explained that due to Kubernetes' overwhelming popularity, it is used as a tool of choice with Jenkins X. Jenkins X tries to solve the challenges of getting started with Kubernetes, deploying applications, migrating application to the cloud and how applications can be accessed amongst other things.

 * [Keynote](https://www.dropbox.com/s/4wwumc9s8qevk8a/2.key?dl=0)
 * [PDF](https://www.dropbox.com/s/2l3yudybl8dx4j7/2.pdf?dl=0)